nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 % sudo vi /etc/pam.d/screensaver
 # screensaver: auth account
 # Originally we used default_principal but it was found it can cause issues on
 # Sonoma and newer.
-As a result, the below file may appear to be close to the
-# default if you wish.
-#auth       optional       pam_krb5.so use_first_pass use_kcminit default_principal
+If you have issues, remove default_principal
-auth       optional       pam_krb5.so use_first_pass use_kcminit
+auth       optional       pam_krb5.so use_first_pass use_kcminit default_principal
 auth       required       pam_opendirectory.so use_first_pass nullok
 account    required       pam_opendirectory.so
 account    sufficient     pam_self.so